 Charles suffered from hypertension and blockage of his arteries for the last five years of his life.
 He died at age 66 on May 5, 1942, at home.
 Interment was in Hopwood Cemetery, following funeral services held at their church led by Rev. A.J.
 McCloy and Rev. J.C.
 Clark.

 Daughter Irene White (1904-1983) was born on May 17, 1904.
-She wed (?)
-Provance.
-She resided in Hopwood and was a longtime pianist and private teacher.
-Circa 1940, she was connected with Cohen's Amateur Hour on WMBS-AM Radio in Uniontown.
+On June 20, 1923, she eloped to Oakland, MD to wed Guy F. Provance ( ? - ? ).
+The couple resided in Hopwood and were the parents of Glenn Provance and Jason D. Provance.
+The marriage was troubled, and Irene sued for divorce in September 1937, citing "cruel and barbarous treatment and indignities."
+She was was a longtime pianist and private teacher and often performed in Uniontown playing solos and duets.
+She also regularly hosted recitals for her students.
+Some of here performances were broadcast circa 1938 on WMBS-AM Radio.
+Circa 1940, she was connected with Cohen's Amateur Hour on WMBS.
 Irene died on Nov.
 17, 1983, with burial in Hopwood Cemetery.
 Musical notes were inscribed on the face of her grave marker.

 ~ Daughter Jane "Jennie" (White) Miner ~

 Daughter Jane "Jennie" White (1878-1921) was born in about 1878.